egormly/ComfyUI-EG_Tools/README.md

 Quality-of-life utility nodes for ComfyUI.

 The goal of this pack is to provide basic utility tools.
-This pack may grow over time as I see the need for basic nodes ComfUI does not provide.
-This pack does not rewuire complex installation nor external packages.
+This pack may grow over time as I see the need for basic nodes ComfUI does not provide (or are in bloated node packs).
+This pack does not require complex installation nor external packages.
 It is drop and go.

 Currently included:

 Smart switching - Multiple type switches allowing one or more data connections with selectable or default output.

-Image information and preperation (for Qwen Edit etc) - Bsic information of an image and preperation for proper pixels for Qwen Edit.
+Image information and preperation (for Qwen Edit etc) - Basic information of an image and preperation for proper pixels for Qwen Edit.

-Path Helpers -  Simple path settiing, removing repetitive, error-prone wiring from complex workflows (like multi-step image and video pipelines) by centralizing things such as project paths and prefixes into simple, reusable nodes.
+Path Helpers -  Simple path setting, removing repetitive, error-prone wiring from complex workflows (like multi-step image and video pipelines) by centralizing things such as project paths and prefixes into simple, reusable nodes.
 This is particularly useful for hardcoding path in repetitive workflows.

 ---